PierreExeter/rl_reach/README.md

 ## Documentation

 Please read the [documentation](https://rl-reach.readthedocs.io/en/latest/) to get started with RL Reach.
+More details can be found in the associated [journal publication](https://www.sciencedirect.com/science/article/pii/S2665963821000099) or [ArXiv ePrint](https://arxiv.org/abs/2102.04916).

 ## Installation